8 GHz Agile Synthesizer

 The AS108 can sweep or hop the frequency, level or phase parameter.
 It can also sweep or hop two parameters at the same time: frequency and level, or phase and level.
 This allows, for instance, a simple linear flatness or loss-compensating profile to be applied to a sweep or hop, perhaps increasing output level as frequency increases.
 The example shown applies a 5 dBm increase in level as the frequency sweeps from 1 GHz to 2 GHz.
 Sweeps and hops can be synchronized to external events and instruments using the external trigger input and output (rear panel BNCs) or software trigger.
 Trigger occurs at, or initiates, a sweep start or next point in sweep.
 This synchronization flexibility can be of particular value to high-speed system sequencing in, for example, high-speed test.

 Import a parameter list file to generate an arbitrary sequence of frequency/level or phase/level points.
 The file is in a straightforward comma-separated values (CSV) format that you can create using any text editor or export from a spreadsheet program.

 PicoSynth 2 shows a summary of the file contents to help you verify that you have selected the correct file.
 You can program the dwell time (time between points) and trigger mode.

 Parameter step increment values and the saving and recall of user settings are found under the Settings tab.

-In a future firmware update, we plan to enable the loading of modified power-up settings into the device, allowing the signal source to power up in a known state without further connection or control over USB.
+You can also save to the device a modified or custom power-up setting, allowing the signal source to power up in a known state without further connection or control over USB.